Photos from 2019 Competition (Credits: Dr. Hossein Hakimzadeh, Mr. Joel Langston)

 Each team is allowed to bring up to three programming books and use them during the competition.
 However, you are not allowed to search solutions online during the competition.

 Solutions to the contest problems typically require numerical calculations, logical decisions, string manipulations, search, sorting, and data processing.
-For example, use of nested loops and two dimensional arrays might be needed to solve some advanced problems.
+For example, the use of nested loops and two dimensional arrays might be needed to solve some advanced problems.

 Console or standard input/output will be used to test your programs.
 To help you prepare for the competition, we created some sample problems and sample programs.
 Please note that these sample problems are used to show you the input/output format.
 The real competition problems could cover more diverse topics.
+In addition, previous competition problems are available for your reference.

 Contest Format and Contest Rules